kogpsy/jspsych-staircase/NOTES.md

 In:

-- TODO: difficulty: e.g. more coherence is easier, but more distractors is harder, figure out how to generalize. probably not in docs
+- TODO: difficulty: e.g. more coherence is easier, but more distractors is harder, figure out how to generalize. probably note in docs

 ```javascript
 config = {